kognise/mplighting/README.md

+> ⚠️ **This project is temporarily on hold!** ⚠️
+>
+> I don't have the time or energy to update this right now but I will get back to it soon.

 # MultiplayerLighting

 **A beat saber quest mod which enables lighting (including chromalite/rainbow) in multiplayer.** This is my first mod and I just learned C++ yesterday so don't expect anything amazing.